Middlebury College, MA, VT, 2015

 - Go-to comfort food: I eat all the foods.
 All.

-- On the bucket list: This will happen (maybe this year), but one day I will winter in Japan and slay the legendary JaPow (which means, I’d like to go skiing in Japan–always a place I’d wanted to visit for culture/food reasons, and is also quietly known for having the most epic powder in the most epic of coastal mountain ranges).
+- On the bucket list: This will happen (maybe this year), but one day I will winter in Japan and slay the legendary JaPow (which means, I’d like to go skiing in Japan–always a place I’d wanted to visit for culture/food reasons, and Japan is also quietly known for having the most epic powder in the most epic of coastal mountain ranges).

 - Which Winchendon class or ColLAB would you most like to take: I would love to take The Blues with James Harrington.
 First, James was a student of mine, so I think it would be pretty special to have him as a teacher.
 Second, I think the subject (and the chance to learn how to play the harmonica) is just so rich.
-It’s a wonderful opportunity to think critically about the history of America through a different lens than we traditionally get to explore it, and would be a great chance to get out into the world, listen to some blues, and talk to some musicians.
+It’s a wonderful opportunity to think critically about the history of America through a different lens than we traditionally get to explore it, and it would be a great chance to get out into the world, listen to some blues, and talk to some musicians.